alexsb1/endPointDetection/README.md

 * Specifying custom dt and smoothing arguments. \
 `endPoint(data1, dt = 15, smoothing = 10)`

-* Specifying a different dataframe column to use for detection by passing the "Mg24" dataframe heading as substitute for Ca44 and using default dt and smoothing. \n
+* Specifying a different dataframe column to use for detection by passing the "Mg24" dataframe heading as substitute for Ca44 and using default dt and smoothing. \
 `endPoint(data1, signalCol = "Mg24")`

 * Specifying to not make a profile plot.
 This can save a substantial amount of time. \